tjson/tjson-spec/draft-tjson-spec.md

 The following section describes the extended types added to TJSON by embedding them in string literals as described in section 2.1 of this document.

-## Unicode Strings ("u:")
+## UTF-8 Strings ("s:")

-The representation of Unicode Strings is grammatically identical to JSON, except per section 2.1 of this document strings of this type carry a mandatory tag character, "u:" indicating a Unicode String.
+The syntax for TJSON strings is grammatically identical to JSON, except per section 2.1 of this document the string type MUST carry a mandatory tag character, "s:" indicating a UTF-8 String.

-The following is an example of a Unicode String literal in TJSON:

-    "u:Hello, world!"

 Unlike JSON, all Unicode Strings in TJSON MUST be valid UTF-8 [@!RFC3629].
+Other Unicode encodings are expressly not supported.

+The following is an example of a UTF-8 String literal in TJSON:

+    "s:Hello, world!"

 ## Binary Data